Sakura (Lead song): Packaging

-Sakura was released in four editions, three of which were limited editions.
+"Sakura" was released in four editions, three of which were limited editions.
 Along with the standard CD, the single was given two CD+DVD versions with different bonus tracks on the CD portion and differing content on the DVD portions.
 The limited CD contained one bonus track.

-The regular edition contained the title track and the coupling track "With U," along with both songs' corresponding instrumentals.
+The regular edition contained the title track and the coupling track "With U", along with both songs' instrumentals.
 The single's cover was also the only one where each member was in a separate frame, while a white border on the bottom housed the title.

 The type A limited edition harbored both songs, along with the track "Akeneiro Somaru Koro Ni" and the instrumentals.
 The DVD contained the music video for "Sakura" and the video's off-shot.
-The type B limited editions contained the bonus track "Just do it" coupled with the other tracks.
-The DVD carried the dance version of "Sakura" and the recording document of "With U." While the type C limited edition did not carry a DVD, it did harbor the bonus track "Can't Stop Loving You."
+The type B limited editions contained the bonus track "Just Do It" coupled with the other tracks.
+The DVD carried the dance version of "Sakura" and the recording document of "With U".
+While the type C limited edition did not carry a DVD, it did contain the bonus track "Can't Stop Loving You".